SuperStacie/JointVesselNet_VC-Net/README.md

 @article{wang2020vc,
-  title={VC-Net: Deep Volume-Composition Networks for Segmentation and Visualization of Highly Sparse and Noisy Image Data}, author={Wang, Yifan and Yan, Guoli and Zhu, Haikuan and Buch, Sagar and Wang, Ying and Haacke, Ewart Mark and Hua, Jing and Zhong, Zichun}, journal={IEEE transactions on visualization and computer graphics}, year={2020}, publisher={IEEE}
+  title={VC-Net: Deep Volume-Composition Networks for Segmentation and Visualization of Highly Sparse and Noisy Image Data}, author={Wang, Yifan and Yan, Guoli and Zhu, Haikuan and Buch, Sagar and Wang, Ying and Haacke, Ewart Mark and Hua, Jing and Zhong, Zichun}, journal={IEEE Transactions on Visualization and Computer Graphics}, year={2020}, publisher={IEEE}
 }